Brother of Florida school shooting suspect held on $500,000 bail

 Zachary Cruz, 18, told deputies he went to the campus of Marjory Stoneman Douglas High School in Parkland, Florida, to “reflect on the school shooting and to soak it in,” according to the arrest report.

+The Broward Sheriff’s Office said it is using the “red flag” or “risk assessment” portion of the measure signed into law March 9.

+If granted, it would place a protection order on Zachary Cruz that would prohibit him from possessing or buying a firearm for a term determined by the court.

-But during Cruz’s court appearance on Tuesday, a Broward County prosecutor said school officials had told him to stay away from the campus, where his brother killed 17 people last month.
+During Cruz’s court appearance on Tuesday for trespassing, a Broward County prosecutor said school officials had told him to stay away from the campus, where his brother killed 17 people last month.

 “Weeks after his brother murdered, injured and terrorized the school, he is there with no legitimate purpose,” Assistant State Attorney Sarahnell Murphy said of Zachary Cruz.